Semiconductors, Electronics, Electrical Engineering, Technology Hardware & Equipment

 HP is driving Sustainable Impact across three pillars – Planet, People, and Community.
-This strategy is informed by materiality assessment and ongoing engagement with stakeholders, and reflects integration with HP’s core business.
+This strategy is informed by materiality assessment and ongoing engagement with stakeholders and reflects integration with HP’s core business.

-- HP achieved 100% of zero deforestation associated HP brand paper in 2016 and maintained that performance through 2019.
+- HP achieved 100% of zero deforestation associated with HP brand paper in 2016 and maintained that performance through 2019.

 - 11,000 supplier factory workers engaged in skills-building and wellbeing programs